Rodney Local Board

 Rodney Local Board is one of the 21 local boards of Auckland Council, and is administered by the ward councillor representing Rodney Ward.
 Located in the northern part of the Auckland region, it is named after the former Rodney District which existed before its amalgamation into Auckland Council in 2010.
 Nine elected Local Board members sit on the board.

 The Rodney Local Board is charged with decision-making on local issues, activities, and services, and provide input into regional strategies, policies, plans, and decisions.

 Governance

-The ward is divided into four parts, each containing a number of towns and settlements:
+The ward was initially divided into four parts, each containing a number of towns and settlements: